-- □ Solar thermal systems attached to the building: data sheets relating to the collectors and storage used, indicating the necessary input parameters.
-If the method implemented in the PHPP for assessing the solar fraction is not used, then additional evidence regarding the monthly contribution of the solar thermal system is required (e.g. simulation report). - □ PV system attached to the building: data sheets of the collectors and inverters used, indicating the parameters necessary for input. - □ Renewable energy generation plants which are not spatially connected to the building: Appropriate proof of ownership must be provided together with evidence of the forecasted yearly electricity production of the system (simulation) and if necessary, proof of the percentage of ownership of the system as a whole.
+- Solar thermal systems attached to the building: data sheets relating to the collectors and storage used, indicating the necessary input parameters.
+If the method implemented in the PHPP for assessing the solar fraction is not used, then additional evidence regarding the monthly contribution of the solar thermal system is required (e.g. simulation report). - □ PV system attached to the building: data sheets of the collectors and inverters used, indicating the parameters necessary for input. - PV and wind power systems which are not spatially connected to the building: only new systems may be used (i.e. systems which did not start operation before the beginning of construction of the building) which are owned by the building owner or the (long-term) users (first-time acquisition).
+Appropriate proof of ownership must be provided together with evidence of the forecasted yearly electricity production of the system (simulation) and if necessary, proof of the percentage of ownership of the system as a whole.